Channa pleurophthalma

-Channa pleurophthalma, the ocellated snakehead is a species of Southeast Asian freshwater fish in the snakehead family.
+Channa pleurophthalma, the ocellated snakehead, is a species of freshwater ray-finned fish in the snakehead family Channidae.
+It is native to Indonesia.

+Etymology

+Channa pleurophthalma was formally described in 1851 by Pieter Bleeker as Ophiocephalus pleurophthalmus with the type locality given as Bandjarmasin, in Borneo.
+The specific name is a compound of the Greek terms pleuro- (meaning "side") and ophthalmus (meaning "eye"), a reference to the ocelli on its flanks, opercle and caudal fin.

 Description

-Channa pleurophthalma can reach a length of about 40 cm.
-The body is cylindrical, laterally flattened and has an iridescent greenish or bluish basic color, with two or three big black patches, which are outlined in orange and an additional ocellus on both the opercle and tail fin.
-The belly is usually yellowish.
+As other snakehead species, the body of Channa pleurophthalma is cylindrical and laterally flattened.
+This species has an iridescent greenish or bluish basic color (however, the belly is usually yellowish), and there are three large black ocelli, which are outlined in orange, in the middle of the body.
+There is an additional ocellus on the opercle and on the caudal fin.
 The long dorsal fin has 40–43 fin rays, while the soft anal fin has 28–31 rays.
+This species can reach about 40 cm.

+Distribution and habitat

+This species is present in Indonesia, specifically on the islands of Sumatra and Borneo.
+It prefers areas with black and clear waters.

+Relationship with humans

 This species is caught for human consumption and for the aquarium trade.

-Distribution and habitat

-This species is present in Indonesia in Sumatra and in Borneo.
-These fish prefer areas with black and clear waters.

-Species description and etymology

-Channa pleurophthalma was formally described in 1851 by the Dutch ichthyologist Pieter Bleeker as Ophiocephalus pleurophthalmus with the type locality given as Bandjarmasin on Borneo.
-The specific name is a compound of pleuro- meaning "side" and ophthalma meaning "eyed" a reference to the 2–3 eyespots or ocelli on its flanks and the single eye spots on the gill cover and on its caudal fin.